bytecodealliance/cranelift/docs/ir.rst

 A *dynamic heap* can be relocated to a different base address when it is resized, and its bound can move dynamically.
 The offset-guard pages move when the heap is resized.
-The bound of a dynamic heap is stored in a global value.
+The bound of a dynamic heap is computed from a template.

 H = dynamic Base, min MinBytes, bound BoundGV, offset_guard OffsetGuardBytes
     Declare a dynamic heap in the preamble.